Set MySQL sql_mode

 With the sql mode you can prevent setting too big values for fields or setting wrong values into ENUM/SET fields.
 Also wrong GROUP BY usage can be prevented which is an error.

-#5 Updated by Morton Jonuschat about 4 years ago
+#5 Updated by Morton Jonuschat over 4 years ago

 - Category set to Install Tool